Joseph Paul Franklin: Apprehension, conviction, and imprisonment

 Franklin was held on death row at the Potosi Correctional Center near Mineral Point, Missouri.
 In August 2013, the Missouri Supreme Court announced that Franklin would be executed on November 20.
 Missouri Attorney General Chris Koster said in a statement that by setting execution dates, the state high court "has taken an important step to see that justice is finally done for the victims and their families."
+In October, Larry Flynt called for clemency for Franklin, asserting "that a government that forbids killing among its citizens should not be in the business of killing people itself."

 Execution

 Franklin's execution was affected by the European Union export ban when the German drug manufacturer Fresenius Kabi was obliged to refuse having their drugs used for lethal injections.
 In response, Missouri announced that it would use for Franklin's execution a new method of lethal injection, which used a single drug provided by an unnamed compounding pharmacy.

-A day before his execution, U.S. District Judge Nanette Laughrey (Jefferson City) granted a stay of execution over concerns raised about the new method of execution.
-A second stay was granted that evening by US District Judge Carol E. Jackson (St. Louis), based on Franklin's claim that he was too mentally incompetent to be executed.
-An appeals court quickly overturned both stays, and the Supreme Court subsequently rejected his final appeals.

 In an interview with the St. Louis Post-Dispatch newspaper published on November 17, 2013, Franklin said he had renounced his racist views.
 He said his motivation had been "illogical" and was partly a consequence of an abusive upbringing.
 He said he had interacted with black people in prison, adding: "I saw they were people just like us."

+On November 19, a U.S. District Judge in Jefferson City, Missouri, Nanette Laughrey, granted a stay of execution over concerns raised about the new method of execution.
+A second stay was granted that evening by a U.S. District Judge in St. Louis, Carol E. Jackson, based on Franklin's claim that he was too mentally incompetent to be executed.
+An appeals court quickly overturned both stays, and the U.S. Supreme Court subsequently rejected his final appeals.

-Franklin was executed at the Eastern Reception, Diagnostic and Correctional Center in Bonne Terre, Missouri, on November 20, 2013.
+Franklin was executed at the Eastern Reception, Diagnostic and Correctional Center in Bonne Terre, Missouri, on November 20.
 The execution began at 6:07 a.m.
-CST and he was pronounced dead at 6:17 a.m.
+CST and he was pronounced dead at 6:17.
 His execution was the first lethal injection in Missouri to use pentobarbital alone instead of the conventional use of three drugs.

-An Associated Press agency report said that 5 g of the barbiturate pentobarbital was administered.
+5 g of pentobarbital was administered.

-Three media witnesses said Franklin did not seem to show pain.
 He did not make any final written statement and did not speak a word in the death chamber.
-After the injection, he blinked a few times, breathed heavily a few times, and swallowed hard, the witnesses said.
-The heaving of his chest slowed, and finally stopped, they said.
+Three witnesses said Franklin did not seem to show pain; after the injection, he had blinked a few times, breathed and swallowed hard, then stopped moving.

-Representation in other media
+Media depictions

-Hunter (1989), a novel by the white supremacist William L. Pierce, revolves around protagonist Oscar Yeager, a racist serial killer who murders interracial couples.
-Pierce, founder of the National Alliance and author of a similarly themed novel, The Turner Diaries, dedicated the book to Joseph Paul Franklin, and said of Franklin that "he saw his duty as a white man and did what a responsible son of his race must do."
-In the 1996 film The People vs. Larry Flynt, Franklin was portrayed by Czech actor Jan Tříska.
+William Luther Pierce, founder of the white supremacist group National Alliance, dedicated his 1989 novel Hunter to Franklin.
+It revolves around a serial killer who murders interracial couples.
+He once said that Franklin "saw his duty as a white man and did what a responsible son of his race must do."

+In the 1996 film The People vs. Larry Flynt, Franklin was portrayed by actor Jan Tříska.